BlaBlaHuman/kotlin-comprehensions/spread-operator-on-all-collections.md

 One of the implemented approaches was the idea of artificially adding calls to required cast functions in the FIR.
 It consists of the following steps:
-1. The typechecking is also done just by the element type
+1. The typechecking is also done just by the element types
 2. After the suitable candidate function is found for each call, all spread arguments on the call site are wrapped into an artificial cast to the required array

 Such an approach takes the responsibility of calling casts off the user.